sll00/memlayer-proxy/docs/providers/ollama.md

     operation_mode="local"  # Use local embeddings too
 )

-# Use like any other MemLayer client
+# Use like any other Memlayer client
 response = client.chat([
     {"role": "user", "content": "My name is Alice and I work on Project Phoenix"}
 ])